-Outside of common design practice and common design mediums, where projects are initiated by clients or other entities, these works stem from our own interests in and notions of identity and popular culture, and of language and language components/typography.
+Outside of common design practice and common design media, where many projects are conventionally print-based and initiated by clients or other entities, these works stem from our own interests in identity as well as from notions of whimsy, popular culture, language and typography.

 Flip-pant | Star, Pyramid, Rectangular Prism | Based on the Filipino holiday craft of rolled cutout paper modules, Flip-pant presents the traditional star shape as well as new forms, facilitated by modifications made to the core module shape.
 Flip is an anti-Filipino sentiment and term that has been reclaimed by some Filipino-Americans.